8 Exciting Reasons Data Analytics Will Ignite Your Career In 2024

 data analyst average and entry-level salary with hourly wage

-With great demand comes great salaries!
-Due to the evident skill gap in qualified professionals, companies are willing to pay top rates for someone with data analysis skills.
+With high demand comes high salaries!
+Because of the clear shortage of qualified professionals, companies are willing to offer top rates for individuals with data analysis skills and education.

-As you gain experience and move through the ranks, the pay moves with it, offering some of the most competitive wages in the market (based on information from Indeed.com):
+As you gain experience and advance in your career, your salary will increase as well, offering some of the most competitive wages in the market (based on information from Indeed.com):

 • Data Analyst: $75K